wp-plugins/search-engine/readme.txt

 == Roadmap ==

 = 0.5.0 =
+* Search Settings - Setup/control multiple searches on your site
 * AND / OR / "Exact Phrase" multi-combination Support
 * Cronjob Groups - Ability to run multiple templates at a time based on Cronjob Group in cronjob.php
 * Integration with wp_cron - Option to enable a template to rerun on it's own - like magic!